 Work hard, think smart and be honest with yourself.
 Anything is possible with the right mindset.

 I [Buddy] was born into the sport, as my father Terry Streeper has been racing for over 35 years.
 At age 18, I decided that I wanted to work to become the most succeseful sled dog racing kennel in the world.

 Battle Dawgs Racing owned and operated by Rick and Jennifer Casillo out of Big Lake Alaska.
-Battle Dawgs Racing has partnered up with Alaska's Healing Hearts, a non-profit organization dedicated to providing outdoor rehabilitative programs for nations battle wounded and battle weary.
+Battle Dawgs Racing is a non-profit organization dedicated to providing outdoor rehabilitative programs for nations battle wounded and battle weary.

 "Properly trained, a man can be a dog's best friend." -– Corey Ford

 Born in Illinois, Jeff Kuchel became interested in sporting dogs in 2008.
 A strong advocate for dog fitness , he consistently promotes activity is a key component to maintaining a dog’s health.

 Jeff is a trainer in obedience, canine swimming, and dock diving at a local facility.
 His dogs compete in a wild flying, K9 watersport called dock diving as well as competing in obedience trials and disc dog events.
 One for learning and taking on new feats, Jeff is currently adding Mondioring to his routine.